txukrutman/blockchainNanodegree/README.md

 # Udacity Blockchain Developer Nanodegree Projects
-A nanodegree to learn the fundamentals of the blockchain platform.
-Create private blockchain, and secure a digital asset using blockchain identity.
-Explore the Ethereum platform, and use Solidity and smart contracts to develop your own decentralized app.
+The [Blockchain Developer Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) is a nanodegree to learn the fundamentals of the blockchain platform where the student creates a private blockchain and secures a digital asset using blockchain identity.
+It also explores the Ethereum platform, and uses Solidity and smart contracts to develop your own decentralized app.

-Theese are the projects developed during the course
+Theese are the projects I developed during the course:

 ## CryptoStar Dapp on Ethereum
 A decentralized app (Dapp) that allows you to create, sell, and transfer ownership of unique star token (CryptoStar) on the Ethereum blockchain using smart contracts and the non-fungible (ERC721) token standard.